MalSight-Sec/SOC/README.md

 $source myenv/bin/activate

-Change the virtual ( myenv )  directory to the bin directory
+#### Change the virtual ( myenv )  directory to the bin directory AND  this way to access any place that tools or file

 $ (myenv) ms@SOC:~$ which floss
 /home/ms17/myenv/bin/floss